Get

 10. Repeat With the Other Paw

 If you’ve mastered all the steps, congratulations!
 Your dog now knows how to shake.
-You can now work on repeating the to see how your dog reacts when you gesture with the other hand and give the shake command.
+You can now work on repeating the exercise to see how your dog reacts when you gesture with the other hand and give the shake command.

 They may take to it right away!
 If not, repeat steps two through nine with the other hand.
 Ensure your dog is not overwhelmed, and keep offering praise and treats when they get it right.
-They might try to shake with the other paw at first but don’t chastise them for getting it wrong.
+They might try to shake with the other paw at first, but don’t chastise them for getting it wrong.

 divider dog faces oct 2024